streamnative/function-mesh-website/docs/connectors/pulsar-io-debug.md

 id: pulsar-io-debug
 ---

+This document describes how to debug Pulsar connectors through pod logs, connector log topics, or `pulsar-admin` commands.

 ## Use Pod logs

 Logs in Kubernetes give you insight into resources such as nodes, pods, containers, deployments and replica sets.
 This insight allows you to observe the interactions between those resources and see the effects that one action has on another.
 Pod logs record events happening in a cluster, which can be very useful for debugging.
 Before debugging a pod, you need to ensure the Pod is already scheduled and running.